 - Do I feel pain around my rib cage?

 - Does a tingling sensation ever occur?

 - Do I ever experience loss of feeling?

 - What movements are most difficult for me?

-Once your physician has completed a full physical exam, an MRI or CT scan and a series of diagnostic questions like the ones above, you will be ready to embark on a course of chronic back pain management.
+Once your doctor has completed a full physical exam, diagnostic imagery such as an MRI or CT scan and a series of diagnostic questions about your symptoms and daily activities, you will be ready to embark on a course of chronic back pain management.

 Conservative treatments like pain medication, physical therapy and chiropractic care prove effective for many patients.
-Ask your physician to develop a personalized treatment plan for your specific condition.
+Work with your doctor to develop a personalized treatment plan for your specific condition.

 Laser Spine Institute

 If conservative options are unsuccessful at providing relief after weeks or months of treatment, Laser Spine Institute may be able to help.